2022 Alabama elections: House of Representatives

 Republicans won 77 seats while Democrats won 28 seats.
 The Republican Party gained 5 seats.

 Senate

 Republicans won 27 while Democrats won 8 seats.
 The Republican Party gained 1 seat, the 29th, which was held by an retiring independent who caucused with the Republicans.

 Judiciary

 The state Supreme Court has 9 seats, all of which are currently occupied by Republican incumbents.
-At the appellate level, 2 of 5 seats on Alabama Court of Civil Appeals and 2 of 5 on the Alabama Court of Criminal Appeals are up for election.
-All seats on both courts are currently held by the Republican Party.
+At the appellate level, both the Alabama Court of Civil Appeals and the Alabama Court of Criminal Appeals have 5 seats each, all of which are currently held by Republicans.